By Brendan Loon

 Andy: I started my first job in a bank, Standard Chartered Bank.
 This was in 2007, when everyone wanted to go into a bank.
 The pay was good, but I found the role too small.
 I was an analyst in the Marketing Department.
 And, after a while, I saw that I wanted to pursue my passion and specialisation beyond just my degree in Business and my specialisation in Marketing.
 So, when the opportunity came from StarHub later in 2007, I took the opportunity and moved to become a corporate marketing executive managing Small and Medium Enterprises (SMEs) and corporates in terms of their mobile acquisition retention: managing their communications; when there are ads to be put out, then I manage their ads; if there are any outreach programmes for them, then I also manage those programmes.
 So, I did this for about 2 or so years.
 But one downside of this role was that I didn’t get to see how I can maange the business better without knowing how my acquisition efforts tie in to revenue returns.

-Then, then the role in SingTel popped up: post-paid mobile product marketing manager.
+Then, the role in SingTel popped up: post-paid mobile product marketing manager.
 So, I managed the acquisition of customers through communications – be it roadshows or other avenues.
 I was also privileged to have been in the right time where SingTel was launching 4G, so I was one of the guys that was part of that change, managing the 4G launch.
 After that, an opportunity in Australia came up and I put up my hand to say ‘yes’ and moved on to that.
 Essentially, I was doing similar things, only now at Optus in Australia – a fully-owned subsidiary of SingTel.
 After 2 years, I came back afterthey refused to let me go anywhere else; they wanted me back in Broadband and Home Solutions and there I found I could do a wide spectrum of roles and work.
 And recently, I’ve moved into a role called ‘Cast’, so I manage now Cast Video.
 Whatever you see on SingTel TV, some of the relevant content, we put it into bite-sized formats and packs to make available online.
 At the same time, I also work with third-party content-providers to bring value and quality content to SingTel’s user base.

 Andy: The typical workday in SingTel is always busy.
 Most of your time is committed to meetings to get alignment, putting forward and charting strategic visions and objectives, making sure you have the relevant communications with other departments – and then, of course, you have the day-in-day-out operations to track your numbers on a daily basis, make sure that you acquire the right customers, make sure your customers don’t go away from you.
 So, essentially what we call ‘acquisition and churn’; but you need to look at this alongside revenue numbers so you know on a monthly basis what sort of revenue you need to bring in for the company.
 So, if you ask me, I would definitely say that it’s hectic.
 You can think of it as many mini-start-up ecosystems within SingTel that are looking to flourish, but of course within the boundaries of how SingTel needs to be run as a business.